Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Data and Methodology

-In this study, we focus on a widely used class of econometric models, the HM models.
-In a HM setting, the probability distribution of the studied series $Y_t$ depends on the state of an unobserved (hidden) discrete Markov process, $Z_t$.
-Let $\(Y_t, X_t\)$ be pair of a the random process of the assumed cryptocurrency return series $Y_t$, with realization $y_t$ and the set of explanatory variables (predictors) $X_t$ with realization $x_t=\(x_{1t},\dots,x_{kt}\)$.
-Then, given the state $z_t$ the observed process is modeled as $y_t=g(z_t)$, with $g$ a predetermined function.
-The hidden process $Z_t$ follows a first order finite Markov process with $m<\infty$ states and transition probabilities $P\(Z_{t+1}=j\mid Z_{t}=i\)=p_{ij}$, $i,j=1,\dots,m$.
+In this study, we focus on Hidden Markov (HM) models.
+In the HM setting, the probability distribution of the studied series, $Y_t$, depends on the state of an unobserved (hidden) discrete Markov process, $Z_t$.
+Let $\(Y_t, X_t\)$ denote the pair of the random process of the assumed cryptocurrency return series, $Y_t$, with realization $y_t$, and the set of explanatory variables (predictors), $X_t$, with realization $x_t=\(x_{1t},\dots,x_{kt}\)$, where $k$ denotes the number of predictors.
+The hidden process, $Z_t$, follows a first order finite Markov process with $m<\infty$ states and transition probabilities $P\(Z_{t+1}=j\mid Z_{t}=i\)=p_{ij}$, $i,j=1,\dots,m$.
 If $m=1$, then the model is the standard linear regression model.
-We consider the Normal HM models, i.e., conditional on the hidden process marginal distribution of $Y_t$ is $\mathcal{N}$ormal,
+Given the realized state, $Z_t=z_t$, the observed process is modeled as $y_t=g(z_t)+\epsilon_t$, with $g$ a predetermined function and $\epsilon_t$ the associated errors terms.
+We consider the Normal HM models, i.e., we choose a linear function $g$ and normal regression errors.
+In particular, the observed process can be written in the form,